h3xp/RickDangerousUpdate/README.md

 ### Toggle Auto Clean

 Toggle Auto Clean allows you to turn on or off automatic cleaning of your gamelist files after any updates are loaded.

+### Toggle Count Official

+Toggle Count Offical allows to turn on or off inclusion of unofficial games within gamelist.xml files.
+Unofficial games are those whose path entries in gamelist.xml is not ./ .

 ## Installation